robbert-vdh/yabridge/README.md

 - Document the project setup and the way communication works.
 - Document what this has been tested on and what does or does not work.
 - Document wine32 support.
+- Add proper debugging support activated using an environment variable.
+  - Write all stdout and stderr output from the plugin to a temporary file so it can be inspected when using a host such as Bitwig that hides this by default.
+  - Catch exceptions during initialization and print them to stderr.

 ## Building